 - Hilton Honors Ascend Card (10 free visits)

 While all of these cards give you access to the lounges at no visit fee for the cardholder, the number of guests you can bring with you for free depends on which card provided your membership.

-However if you have your Priority Pass Select membership through either the Chase Sapphire Reserve or the Ritz-Carlton Rewards cards, you can bring an unlimited number of guests with you into the lounge.
+However if you have your Priority Pass Select membership through Ritz-Carlton Rewards card, you can bring an unlimited number of guests with you into the lounge.
 I’m not sure what number would be too many as the lounge will get paid for each person you bring with you.

 Priority Pass Lounges